-If an individual has a family history of brain aneurysms, they have an increased likelihood of developing one.
-Additionally, individuals who have had a brain aneurysm in the past are more likely to have subsequent aneurysms.
+If a person has a family history of brain aneurysms, they are more likely to develop one.
+Furthermore, people who have had a brain aneurysm in the past are more likely to have subsequent aneurysms.

-Women are more likely than men to develop a brain aneurysm or to suffer a subarachnoid hemorrhage.
-Women suffer from brain aneurysms at a ratio of 3:2 when compared to men.
+Women are more likely than men to suffer from a brain aneurysm or to suffer a subarachnoid hemorrhage.
+Women suffer from brain aneurysms at a 3:2 ratio as compared to men.

 3. High Blood Pressure

-Individuals who have a history of high blood pressure are at a higher risk for a subarachnoid hemorrhage.
+People with high blood pressure have a higher risk for a subarachnoid hemorrhage.

-While most brain aneurysms cause no symptoms, individuals with large brain aneurysms that have not yet ruptured may experience severe localized headaches, blurred vision, changes in speech and neck pain, depending on the size and location of the aneurysm.
+However, individuals with large brain aneurysms that have not yet burst may experience severe localized headaches, blurred vision, speech and neck pain depending on the size and location of the aneurysms.

-The following symptoms of a ruptured brain aneurysm often come on quickly and individuals experiencing these symptoms should seek medical attention immediately:
+The following symptoms of an aneurysm often occur quickly and people with these symptoms should seek medical attention immediately: